-If you’ve read my other articles, you know that there was no way I wasn’t going to mention the world’s happiest amusement park.
-That’s right, there are two Disney parks right on Tokyo Bay, around 30 minutes from the city center by train.
+If you’ve read my other articles, you know there was no way I wouldn’t mention the world’s happiest amusement park.
+There are two Disney parks on Tokyo Bay, which are around 30 minutes from the city center by train.

 Tokyo Disneyland is the main park where you’ll find the Cinderella Castle, Tomorrowland, Fantasyland, and all the other staples of Disney.
 Tokyo also has DisneySea, another park with ocean-themed rides and attractions from movies like Finding Nemo and The Little Mermaid.

-Both parks are just as great as you imagine.
-It’s very fun to see your favorite characters speaking Japanese alongside English on their respective rides and see the shops on Main Street selling Japan-specific apparel.
+Both parks are just as great as you can imagine.
+It’s enjoyable to see your favorite characters speaking Japanese alongside English on their respective rides and see the shops on Main Street selling Japan-specific apparel.
 Even if you are visiting in the winter, don’t skip Disneyland on the count of the weather – the Christmas celebration here is spectacular.

 Be sure to buy your entry ticket online in advance, which can even include a transfer if you aren’t staying at a Disney resort.
 Besides those, there is also the Sheraton Grande Tokyo Bay directly outside the park, which has convenient access and upscale amenities.

 11. Tokyo Tower

 Address: 4 Chome-2-8 Shibakoen, Minato City, Tokyo 105-0011, Japan

 Did you know that there is an Eiffel Tower-look alike in central Tokyo?
 The Tokyo Tower was designed based on the famous Parisian landmark.
 It’s a nearly 1,100-foot communications tower in the Minato City neighborhood and has become a local icon.